League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 - **Enable avoid to deselect elements on the trigger event :** To remedy an incompatibility with other modules at the time of the 'mouse down' or other events together with the core setting 'Left-Click to Release Object' active, it is necessary that if a placeable object is selected on that event it remains at the event of 'mouse up' still selected.
 Unfortunately I have not found any other solution than to temporarily set the 'Left-Click to Release Object' setting to false (only if active) and then reset it to the original state at the 'mouse up' event.
 YOU NEED A REFRESH OF THE PAGE FOR APPLY THIS"
 - **If no token is found with that name try to found a token on the canvas linked to a actor with that id or name :** If no token is found with that name try to found a token on the canvas linked to a actor with that id or name, can be useful with some module like token mold where N tokens are linked to the same actor WORK ONLY `@Token` TRIGGERS.
 - **Disable warning messages:** If checked this setting will disable all the warnings generate from the loading of the triggers.
 Is useful to let this disabled when you are developing your trigger.
+- **Enable multiple trigger search:** If enabled this setting will registered not just the first, but all the trigger with the same name and id if they pass the filter, is enabled by default for retrocompatibility
+- **Enable rendering of trigger with html on journal:** If enable will parse the syntax structure of the trigger and show a empty href html on the rendered sheet of the journal

 # Details